seansmith39/H6060-Experiment-Resources/.github/actions/sca/owasp-dependency-check/README.md

 An action to configure and run a [OWASP Dependency Check](https://owasp.org/www-project-dependency-check/) SCA scan.

-HTML and JSON results are uploaded as a build artifact.
+All result formats are uploaded as a build artifact.

 ## Inputs